-Strongyloides stercoralis is a small, slender nematode that when fully mature is ~2 mm long, located at the base of the villi in the anterior half of the small intestine of dogs and cats.
+S stercoralis is a small, slender nematode that when fully mature is ~2 mm long, located at the base of the villi in the distal half of the small intestine of dogs and cats.
 The worms are almost transparent and all but impossible to see grossly at necropsy.
 Usually, infections are associated with warm, wet, crowded, unsanitary housing.
-The species found most often in dogs is identical to that found in people.
+The species found most often in dogs is identical to that found in humans.

-Poor sanitation and mixing of susceptible with infected dogs can lead to a rapid buildup of the infection in all dogs in a kennel or pen.
+Poor sanitation and mixing of susceptible and infected dogs can lead to a rapid buildup of the infection in all dogs in a kennel or pen.
 Dogs with diarrhea should be promptly isolated from dogs that appear healthy.
 Direct sunlight, increased soil or surface temperatures, and desiccation are deleterious to all free larval stages.
 Thorough washing of wooden and impervious surfaces with steam or concentrated salt or lime solutions, followed by rinsing with hot water, effectively destroys the parasite.
-Because the disease in people can be serious, caution should be exercised when handling infected dogs.
-The disease in people (as in dogs) is much more likely to be severe if the person is immunosuppressed.
+Because the disease in humans can be serious, caution should be exercised when handling infected dogs.
+The disease in humans (as in dogs) is much more likely to be severe if the patient is immunosuppressed.

-Infections in dogs can be treated with ivermectin (0.2 mg/kg, SC or PO, once, with a second dose 4 wk later; 0.8 mg/kg, PO, once), fenbendazole (50 mg/kg/day, PO, for 5 days, repeated 4 wk later), or thiabendazole (100–150 mg/kg/day, PO, for 3 days, repeated weekly until larvae are not detected in feces—toxicity may be seen with this regimen).
-In cats, fenbendazole (50 mg/kg/day, PO, for 3 days) can be used.
+Infections in dogs can be treated with ivermectin (0.2 mg/kg, PO, daily, for two consecutive days) or fenbendazole (50 mg/kg/day, PO, for 5 days, repeated 4 weeks later).
+In cats, fenbendazole (50 mg/kg/day, PO, for 3 days) can be administered.
 These are not approved regimens in either cats or dogs.
-In all animals, feces should be examined regularly for at least 6 mo after treatment to confirm efficacy.
+In all animals, feces should be examined regularly for at least 6 months after treatment to confirm efficacy.